liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/finitestatemachines/ExtendedMooreMachine.java#L73)

-We agree that this notation tends to be a bit verbose, but in counterpart, it makes the definition of transitions and side effects very flexible.
+Obviously, this notation tends to be a bit verbose, but in counterpart, it makes the definition of transitions and side effects very flexible.

-A last remark must be made about the definition of the "star" transitions.
-In our previous example, we used the constant `true` as the condition for the sole star transition there was in the Moore machine.
-This worked, because there was no other outgoing transition on state 2.
+One last comment must be made about the definition of the "star" transitions.
+In the previous example, we used the constant `true` as the condition for the sole star transition there was in the Moore machine.
+This worked, since there was no other outgoing transition on State 2.
 However, the order in which a Moore machine evaluates the guard on each of the outgoing transitions is non-deterministic.
-Setting `true` as the condition on the transition from state 0 to state 1 could lead to strange results: the FSM could move from 0 to 1 even if the condition on the other transition is true, just because it is the first one to be evaluated.
+Setting `true` as the condition on the transition from State 0 to State 1 could lead to strange results: the FSM could move from 0 to 1 even if the condition on the other transition is true, just because it is the first one to be evaluated.

 To alleviate this problem, we must use a different kind of transition, called <!--\index{TransitionOtherwise@\texttt{TransitionOtherwise}} \texttt{TransitionOtherwise}-->`TransitionOtherwise`<!--/i-->.
-This transition fires *if and only if* none of the other outgoing transitions from the same source state fires first.
-This is the object we use to define the transition from state 0 to state 1, and also the self-loop on state 1:
+This transition fires *if and only if* none of the other outgoing transitions from the same source state can fire.
+This is the object used to define the transition from State 0 to State 1, and also the self-loop on State 1:

 ``` java
 machine.addTransition(0, new TransitionOtherwise(1));